ezart/merle/docs/README.md

 If you don't have the hardware needed for this tutorial, you can still run through the tutorial.
-There is no real LED to blink, so that's not very exciting, but everything else should work otherwise.
+There is no real LED to blink, so that's not very exciting, but everything else should work.
 All that's really needed is a system with the Go environment installed.

 ## Step 1: Minimal Thing